 Schedule of rates – Lists of jobs, like those in bills of quantities except that they contain no quantities.
 Rates may be inserted by tenderers, or by clients.
 In the latter case, tenderers specify their overall percentages on or off these rates.

 Select list – A list of suitable prospective contractors, suppliers or service providers that has been drawn up through a shortlisting exercise for a particular contract or procurement activity.

 Service manager – An officer of the Council who has a responsibility to manage a particular service.

 Service Level Agreement (SLA) – That part of a contract which specifies the services to be delivered.
 It has been practice for purchasers to enter into contracts based on Service Level Agreements which are in themselves contracts but do not set out full contractual terms, simply detailing the services to be delivered and minimal information such as contact details, addresses, etc. regarding the contractor.
 Sometimes used between Departments within public authorities.

-Shared services – Providing services as a combined or collaborative function which may share processes and technology.
-This may include bringing together support functions, often from geographically disparate areas, into a separate organisation
+Shared services – Providing services as a combined or collaborative function that may share processes and technology.
+This may include bringing together support functions, often from geographically disparate areas, into a separate organisation.

 Social Enterprise – Organisations that deliver goods and services and make a profit (51% of its income must come from trading) but measure their success on the social impact and benefits they provide.
 Examples of social enterprises are Co-operatives, Mutual Building Societies